bryanseah234/keyLogger2020/README.md

 # key-logger-code
-code to create a keylogger in your computer.
+code to create a keylogger in your computer. <br>
 (USE AT OWN DISCRETION, FOR EDUCATIONAL PURPOSES ONLY)

 <p align="left">